tksventures/smart-contracts/waves/address-list/README.md

 # Address List
-_Simple Dapp to Allow any address to add themselves to it_
+_Simple Dapp to Allow any address to add themselves to a list_

 ## Usage